measurement-kit/mkbuild/README.md

 burden of keeping in sync the subrepos is gone and it is replaced with the much lower burden of running `mkbuild` from time to time to sync.

 An earlier design of this tool was such that `CMakeLists.txt` and `docker.sh` were not committed to the repository.
-Yet, this is probably not advisable since it may lead to non reproducible continuous integration builds, because the newly generated `CMakeLists.txt` and/or `docker.sh` may differ.
+Yet, this is probably not advisable since it may lead to non reproducible builds, because the newly generated `CMakeLists.txt` and/or `docker.sh` may differ.
 In any case, should we decided that _not committing_ these files into the repository is instead better, we just need to update the build instructions to mention to compile and run `mkbuild` as the first step.

 ## Travis CI